7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 #### Assertions with Effects

 All of the base classes support test cases that are effects with assertions.
-Like above, functions returning effects will have arguments provided from the DI graph.
+As mentioned earlier, functions returning effects will have arguments provided from the `distage` object graph.
 These test cases are supported by
 @scaladoc[`in` from DSWordSpecStringWrapper](izumi.distage.testkit.services.scalatest.dstest.DistageAbstractScalatestSpec$$DSWordSpecStringWrapper).

 The different effect types fix the `F[_]` argument for this syntax: